ranja-sarkar/stats/statistical models/readme.md

 **ii) design-based approach**, where the probability calculations are based on the randomization used in the investigation/experiment.

-The fundamentals of Bayes theorem have no opinion on which way is utilized and can be used in both the approaches.
+**The fundamentals of Bayes theorem have no opinion on which way is utilized, and can be used in both the approaches.**

 For more, please read this book chapter: https://bayesiancomputationbook.com/markdown/chp_09.html